Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Get your first taste of a classic treat and pick up a Belgian waffle to-go, then enter the opulent Grand Place.
 Surrounded in sumptuous architecture, it ranks as one of the most beautiful squares in the world.

-Wind your way down cobbled lanes, popping into chocolate shops and churches (both of which are plentiful in Brussels).
-Notice the cartoon street art (numerous cartoonists hail from Belgium, like the creator of Tintin and The Smurfs) and find the quirky Manneken Pis fountain.
+Now wind your way down cobbled lanes, popping into chocolate shops and churches.
+Notice the street art caricatures (numerous cartoonists hail from Belgium, like the creator of Tintin and The Smurfs) and find the quirky Manneken Pis fountain.

 Next, make your way into the sensational Sablon District, where the Gothic church and gorgeous garden are the centerpieces.
 Eat a traditional lunch at Pistolet Original, then take in the sweeping view from Place Poelaert.